Skip to content

 Organizations utilizing this reactive maintenance strategy/ approach often fall victim to treating the asset symptom, rather than the problem causing the symptom.

 When maintenance moves from a reactive to a planned environment, there is less wasted time and effort looking for the right part and getting instructions.
 As a result, there is less confusion around who is doing what and when.
-Also, the repairs can be coordinated with production resulting in quicker turnarounds since the assets will not be under load when the repair starts.
+Also, repairs can be coordinated with production resulting in quicker turnarounds since the assets will not be under load when the repair starts.

 Imagine the craft productivity that could be attained if your technicians go straight to the job and straight to work, rather than spending the first hour or two searching for a plan of action or having production clearing out the equipment before work can start.